- A specific time arrives (like 9 AM every day)

 - Starts your flow when you receive a new message in the specified channel

-- Works on both new messages and thread replies by default
+- Can work on both new messages and thread replies

 - Airtable